Science & Research

 The FDA national procedures for sample management are found in ORA Laboratory Manual, Volume II, ORA.LAB.5.8 Sample Management.
 This document provides additional sample chain of custody work instructions for such operations as laboratory receipt of sample, storage, protection, opening the sample package, handling split samples, shipment of samples, and disposition.

 Field Accomplishments Compliance Tracking System (FACTS) centralizes the data gathered by Office of Regulatory Affairs (ORA) into one nation-wide system.
-FACTS is therefore recognized as the Food and Drug Administration's (FDA) automated system for field assignments, analytical results, firm information, compliance actions, and time reporting.
-FACTS manages assignments and work results for the following laboratory activities: sample accountability, analytical reporting, analyst time reporting and sample dispositions.
-FACTS is the primary means for documenting sample transfers between the sample collector, sample custodian, and the analyst or the secondary laboratory.
-FACTS, coupled with writing the analytical worksheet, will be an essential part of reporting analytical information on all work products.
+FACTS is therefore recognized as the Food and Drug Administration’s (FDA) automated system for field assignments, firm information, compliance actions, and time reporting.
+The Laboratory Information Management System (LIMS) is ORA’s national laboratory database used to manage sample testing.
+Using FACTS and LIMS will be an essential part of reporting analytical information on all work products.

-Basic FACTS training is provided by local FACTS cadre or an identified training unit during the analysts training period.
+Basic FACTS and LIMS training is provided by local web application training unit during the analysts training period.

-Laboratory receipt of samples is documented in FACTS.
+Laboratory receipt of samples is documented in FACTS or LIMS.
 The method of documenting the laboratory receipt of samples is dependent on the following:

-- sample has been entered into FACTS for sample analysis prior to arriving at the laboratory;
+- sample has been entered into FACTS or LIMS for sample analysis prior to arriving at the laboratory;

-- sample has not been entered into FACTS for sample analysis prior to arriving at the laboratory, or
+- sample has not been entered into FACTS or LIMS for sample analysis prior to arriving at the laboratory, or

-- sample has been entered into FACTS for storage only.
+- sample has been entered into FACTS or LIMS for storage only.